 How did your honeymoon lead to the creation of a popular Ignite beer?

 We honeymooned in England and Ireland, thoroughly enjoying the English ESBs (Extra Special Bitters) They were light in abv (alcohol by volume), making it easier to sample one at every pub along the way.
 But still full of flavor!
-It was a style I immediately brewed upon coming back home and is now one of our customers’ favorite Ignite beers – Bitter Thoughts.
+It was a style I immediately brewed upon coming back home and is now one of our Ignite beers – The Dean.

 What unique ingredients have you brewed with?

 I have used dry tart cherries, cocoa nibs, coconut, peaches and, of course, pumpkin.

 Recommendation: Enjoy the Ignite taproom atmosphere inside and on the patio.
 It’s friendly and laid-back.

 I enjoy visiting breweries that feel like they are still breweries.
 I gravitate towards a space that has the feel that it is thoughtful and put together, without trying too hard.